Jammy-1/Mastering-Cloud/1.Projects/Azure-Secure-Storage-Ingestion/readme.md

 - Lifecycle rules automatically push data to Archive tier after X days
 - Disk + storage encryption provided by Key Vault CMK.

+Automated Upload Execution & Scheduling

+- Upload process is fully automated using cloud-init and systemd
+- Upload job is scheduled to run daily between 18:00 and 06:00 using a systemd timer
+- A hard execution limit of 12 hours ensures predictable runtime and cost control
+- Upload process terminates cleanly if the time window is exceeded
+- Designed for overnight, low-impact data ingestion windows

+Logging & Monitoring

+- Upload process logs execution, progress and completion status to the VM
+- Logs include:
+  - Start and end timestamps
+  - File count and data volume
+  - Hourly progress updates
+  - Success or timeout status
+- Log output is written in a format suitable for Azure Monitor and Log Analytics ingestion

 Project Architecture Considerations
-Designed to provide a cost-effective, fully private and security-driven file ingestion pipeline from NAS → Azure Storage Prioritizes network isolation, zero public exposure and explicit allow-only network paths
+Designed to provide a cost-effective, fully private and security-driven file ingestion pipeline from NAS → Azure Storage Prioritizes network isolation, zero public exposure and explicit allow-only network paths Upload execution is time bound (maximum 12 hours) to control cost, limit resource usage and ensure predictable operational behaviour

 VPN Gateway